 I started making bobbin lace quite young as result of having a mother and a grandmother who made lace theirselves.
 Very young I sat beside my mother imitating the stitches she made with my crayons.
 When she could buy a pillow and bobbins from a friend, she did not hesitate a moment to do so and give me my own pillow and bobbins for my 13th birthday.
 She taught me playing w9ith the bobbins, threads and pins.

-This game still fascinates me; the restfulness of the ritmic movements of the bobbins, the dynamic and the stress of designing or reconstruct old laces and the final result of this all: the lace.
+Now I give my grandchildren the possibility to play the same way.
+It should be fun.
+Sometimes they are not making bobbin lace a long time, but they like to do it.
+I use special patterns for them designed for children or I design myselves something they like to make.
+Sometimes it is too difficult and Grandma has to help many times.
+This game with bobbins still fascinates me; the restfulness of the ritmic movements of the bobbins, the dynamic and the stress of designing or reconstruct old laces and the final result of this all: the lace.